adedayoniyi/Pay-Mobile-P2P-Money-Transfer-App/README.md

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+If you encounter any problem with the app or server, you can open an issue.

 ## Upcoming Features
 1. App Notifications